o1-labs/proof-systems/book/src/specs/kimchi.md

     /// expected size of the public input pub public_input_size: usize,

-    /// Recursion challenges from previous proof (if any) pub recursive_proofs: usize,
+    /// Number of recursion accumulators to verify (if any) pub recursive_proofs: usize,

+    /// Log2 size of the recursive circuit's domain on the other curve (or 0) pub recursive_log2_domain: usize,

     // index polynomial commitments
     /// permutation commitment array